Your manager wants a status every 2 hours.

 Get clarity on your next move.
 Stop staying out of fear.
 Have a real option in 60 days - so you can decide from strength, not panic.

-The Arena: The Chess Game is for tech leaders in active crisis mode.
+The Arena: The Chess Move is for tech leaders in active crisis mode.
 Not generic professional development.
 Not life coaching.
 Not therapy.
-Real-time chess moves to secure your role, this week, this quarter, this fire.
+Real-time chess moves to secure your role, NOW, when everything is on fire.

 You're navigating a crisis work situation.
 A soft PIP.
 A reorg.
 A new manager who's micromanaging.
 A skip you need to win back.
 A project that just got cut.
 A review that made no sense.